-The Lenovo IdeaPad 330 is equipped with a non-backlit, 6-row chiclet keyboard, that has nicely spaced keys with a good grip.
-The arrow keys are well positioned, and the number pad on the right is a good inclusion.
-Individually, the keys have short travel and they get a noticeable pressure point.
-You can easily type your way around, and even fast typers will find the keys quite reliable.
+The Lenovo IdeaPad 330 is equipped with a non-backlit, 6-row chiclet keyboard with nicely spaced keys with a good grip.
+The arrow keys are well-positioned, and the number pad on the right is a good inclusion.
+Individually, the keys have short travel, and they get a noticeable pressure point.
+You can quickly type your way around, and even fast typers will find the keys quite reliable.

-For the touchpad, it has the same color as the rest of the device.
-It’s positioned slightly towards the left, but its suitable for inputs via gesture control.
+The touchpad has the same color as the rest of the device.
+It’s positioned slightly towards the left, but it’s suitable for inputs via gesture control.
 The touchpad gestures can be individually configured via the setup menu of the pad.
 It responds well to Windows 10 gestures and registers physical inputs precisely.

 Ports and Storage

-The Lenovo Ideapad 330 specs are rounded up by excellent I/O port options.
+Excellent I/O port options round up the Lenovo Ideapad 330 specs.
 It even includes a Type-C port, that’s quite rare in the budget laptop category.
-Overall, there are two USB 3.0 ports, a single USB 3.0 Type-C port, a HDMI port and an SD slot.
-The SD card is a nice way to extend the system storage, can as well be used for transferring media to SD cards.
+Overall, there are two USB 3.0 ports, a single USB 3.0 Type-C port, an HDMI port, and an SD slot.
+The SD card is an excellent way to extend the system storage and transfer media to SD cards.

 The system comes with a 1TB 5400RPM hard drive, which means you won’t need to extend the storage unless you have lots of files to store, but it’s convenient to have the option.
-This capacity is far much than you’d find in most budget Chromebooks, though.
+However, this capacity is far more than you’d find in most budget Chromebooks.
 Plus, you have the option of configuring the system to include an SSD for storage as you place your order.

-Both of these chips aren’t meant for significant workloads but deliver sufficient performance for typical office and web applications, can as well suffice for light multitasking.
-The integrated Intel HD 620 graphics card is a better version of its predecessor, and it allows you play most 2015/2016 smoothly at low settings.
+Both of these chips aren’t meant for significant workloads but deliver good performance for typical office, and web applications can also suffice for light multitasking.
+The integrated Intel HD 620 graphics card is a better version of its predecessor, and it allows you to play most of 2015/2016 smoothly at low settings.

 Battery life is always a strong point for basic laptops, but the Lenovo IdeaPad 15.6 inch laptop fails to excel.
-This particular IdeaPad 330 isn’t terribly efficient, exhibiting a rather disappointing short battery life.
-On typical use, it offers around 3 hours 20 minutes on a single charge, which is quite low for a modern machine.
+This particular IdeaPad 330 isn’t efficient, exhibiting a disappointing short battery life.
+It offers around 3 hours 20 minutes on a single charge on typical use, which is quite low for a modern machine.
 The Aspire E 15 (E5-576-392H) delivers an impressive 10 hours 51 minutes of battery life on a single charge.

-The Lenovo IdeaPad 330 $386.95 at Amazon shows how the company succeeds in its primary goal of making a 15-inch laptop that’s remarkably light, and they did so for a very affordable price that deep into budget territory.
-And for the most part, the IdeaPad 330 is a perfectly useful notebook – it offers solid productivity performance and its display is good even if it’s falling behind the curve.
-But its battery life which is a result of that quest for the affordable crown isn’t just up to snuff.
+The Lenovo IdeaPad 330 shows how the company succeeds in its primary goal of making a 15-inch laptop that’s remarkably light, and they did so for a very affordable price that deep into the budget territory.
+And for the most part, the IdeaPad 330 is a handy notebook – it offers solid productivity performance, and its display is good even if it’s falling behind the curve.
+But its battery life resulting from that quest for the affordable crown isn’t just up to snuff.

 Is there a better alternative?

-If you fancy a 2-in-1 convertible, the Lenovo Flex 14 81SS0005US is a great buy, offering a FHD touchscreen including a Stylus Pen, AMD Radeon Vega 8 graphics card and an AMD Ryzen 5 processor.
-It’s light and the touchscreen adds more functionality and longer battery life for college and business users.
+If you fancy a 2-in-1 convertible, the Lenovo Flex 14 81SS0005US is an excellent buy, offering an FHD touchscreen including a Stylus Pen, AMD Radeon Vega 8 graphics card, and an AMD Ryzen 5 processor.
+It’s light, and the touchscreen adds more functionality and longer battery life for college and business users.

 Should I buy it?

 Yes.
-You’re getting the most affordable, stylish and functional full-size laptop possible.
-For college and office use, it’s one of the best choice around.
+With the Lenovo IdeaPad 330 you’re getting the most affordable, stylish, and functional full-size laptop possible.
+For college and office use, it’s one of the best choices around.